 Back to being a kid in a candy store!
 As you wander the aisles and find yourself peering through the glass cases, you’ll find that the world is your oyster.
 I mean … we walked away with around $100 of candy.

 After perusing the Sweet Palace, my sister decided the theme of her house would be the traditional rainforest approach.
-While that house has yet to be made, we have a carpet of green jelly beans, various gummy creatures, and some cotton candy that will be perfect for the theme! *I promise to update with a picture if we get around to completing the masterpiece!
+While that house has yet to be made, we have a carpet of green jelly beans, various gummy creatures, and some cotton candy that will be perfect for the theme!

 In the meantime, my adorably small cabin will have to do!
 Complete with a walkway, stack of firewood, and frozen pond for the penguins to enjoy.